Understanding the overflow Property

 In CSS,

-is a property value that controls how content is displayed when it exceeds the boundaries of its container.
+overflow: hiddenis a property value that controls how content is displayed when it exceeds the boundaries of its container.
 When applied, any content that overflows the element's box is clipped and becomes invisible.
 This is often used to prevent unwanted scrollbars or to maintain a clean layout by hiding excess content. -

 Why is overflow hidden breaking my layout?

-can break your layout in several ways.
-One common issue is when it clips content you actually want to be visible, such as tooltips or dropdown menus that are positioned outside the bounds of the container withoverflow: hidden
+overflow: hiddencan break your layout in several ways.
+One common issue is when it clips content you actually want to be visible, such as tooltips or dropdown menus that are positioned outside the bounds of the container withoverflow: hidden.
+It can also interfere with absolutely positioned child elements, preventing them from being fully displayed or positioned as intended.
+Additionally, usingoverflow: hiddenon an element might change the behavior of overflow in the other direction toauto, potentially introducing unexpected scrollbars. -

 Does overflow hidden work with absolute positioning?